kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * Describe Floats and how they work.
 <br><br> Floats are `left`, `right`, and `none`.
 A float will take the element out of its original flow and pushes it to the direction specified.
 * Describe z-index and how stacking context is formed.
+<br><br> The z-index indicates the position of the element as it stacks on top of other elements.
+It's best to think of the elements as pieces of paper on top of each other.
+An element with a higher z-index will be higher up on the stack and presumably more visible to the viewer.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.